ambyshframber/wobsite_v3/magpie/source/emu/index.rst

 Bytes are added to the buffer from the emulator's stdin. emu sets the terminal to raw mode, so control characters like ^C and ^D are passed through into the emulator.

-Writing a byte to serial RX will send it to the emulator's standard output.
+Writing a byte to serial TX will send it to the emulator's standard output.
 Bear in mind that emu sets the terminal to raw mode, so you'll need to write CRLF for a newline, not just LF.
 Reading 16 bits from e002-e003 will return the next byte in the buffer if one is present, or -1 (ffff) if one is not.

 Writing any value to e100 will stop the emulator.